WafaaWardah/SQ-AST/readme.md

 python run_predict.py --path /path/to/file.wav --output_dir /outputs/directory
 ```

-### Command for inference of all wav files in a directory:
+### Command for inference of all wav files in a directory

 Predict all dimensions for all .wav files in a directory and display the predictions on screen only (no output files will be created):